Glum Fed keeping easing options open, minutes show

 "However, members generally agreed that such risks seemed low at present, and were outweighed by the expected benefits of the action," the report added.

-The minutes said the Fed's staff, like the policymakers themselves, revised their GDP forecast downward in June and showed they believed the economy would make little headway in reducing unemployment until 2014.
+The minutes said the Fed's staff, like the policymakers themselves, cut their GDP forecast in June.
+They showed the staff believed the economy would make little headway in reducing unemployment until 2014.

 Bernanke instructed a communications subcommittee to study the matter.

-(Additional reporting by Nick Olivari; Editing by Neil Stempleman, James Dalgleish, Gary Crosse)
+(Additional reporting by Nick Olivari in New York; Editing by Tim Ahmann, Neil Stempleman and James Dalgleish)